 In the UK, you only pay tax on your profit.
 Thus, if you don't make a profit in the first few years and invest the money back into the business buying better kit and getting training as you start to earn, you don't pay any tax and your business earning potential gets better and better.

 Have you got / Are you going to do...a Business Plan?

 What About a Website and Business Cards?

 If you're planning to do commercial work from the outset, then business cards may be handy but buy the cheapest possible and do your own simple design.
 90%+ of business cards end up in the trash.
 Don't waste money on them.
 When you're earning money and have clients, then you may spend a bit more on business cards, but at the start-up stage, I think they are a waste of money.

-Also, nowadays, doing predominantly social photography (people, families, portraits, babies) a website is also as essential as it used to be.
+Also, nowadays, doing predominantly social photography (people, families, portraits, babies) a website is not as essential as it used to be.
 There are photographers who just conduct their business via social media and a Facebook business page.
 I do have websites but have never paid anybody else to make them for me.
 I believe that if you are capable of taking a good digital photograph, then you must have the ability to make websites as the technical skills are very similar.
 With regard to a start-up business, I would again recommend a free (or extremely cheap) website option with an online builder.
 Many of my sites have been planned out and used as active sites via Weebly; then if they work well for me, I've rebuilt them using WordPress and a hosting solution.